dbohdan/initool/README.md

 Install [MoSML](http://mosml.org).

-Clone the repository.
-Open the command line prompt in the cloned directory and run
+Clone the repository and run `build.cmd` from its directory.

-`"C:\Program Files\mosml\bin\mosmlc.exe" initool.sml -o initool.exe`

-or

-`"C:\Program Files (x86)\mosml\bin\mosmlc.exe" initool.sml -o initool.exe`

-depending on your Windows version.

-The test suite currently does not run on Windows.
+The test suite currently does not work on Windows.

 ## License